Modern Slavery Transparency Statement

 GOVERNANCE AND OVERSIGHT

-Victoria’s Secret &Co. is fully committed to ensuring our products are ethically sourced.
+VS&Co is fully committed to ensuring our products are ethically sourced.
 This commitment starts with our executive leadership team and cascades throughout our organization.

 Sourcing Risk Council